jakseluz/blackjack_gym/README.md

    git clone https://github.com/jakseluz/blackjack_gym.git
    cd blackjack_gym
    ```
+2. Install project and its dependencies with:
+    --
+    ``` bash
+    pip install -e .
+    ```
+    - (in the project root directory; see the point above)

-2. Use the environment in a selected version:
+3. Use the environment in a selected version:
     ```python
     import gymnasium as gym
     import blackjack_env